-FIGURE 1-11 Hippocrates.

-Source: Reprinted courtesy of US National Library of Medicine, National Institutes of Health.
+FIGURE 1.12 Hippocrates.
+Courtesy of US National Library of Medicine, National Institutes of Health.
 History of medicine division.
 Available at: http://ihm.nlm.nih.gov/luna/servlet/view/search?q=B014553.
-Accessed February 23, 2010.
+Accessed July 1, 2017.

-The ancient Romans designed systems for the transport of water and sewage, heating devices for water and for rooms, and communal baths.
-Beginning about 500 BC, the Etruscans constructed a sewer called the Cloaca Maxima in Rome.
+The ancient Romans developed the first infrastructure for maintaining public health.
+Among their innovations were systems for the transport of water and sewage, heating devices for water and for rooms, and communal baths.^{38,39} Beginning about 500 BCE, the Etruscans constructed a sewer called the Cloaca Maxima in Rome.
 As the city grew, a system of aqueducts that supplied fresh water and a web of sewers called cloacae were installed.

 The Romans brought many of these innovations to their settlements all over Europe.
 Roman aqueducts and baths can been seen today in many parts of Europe.
-An example of the Roman baths at Baden-Baden, Germany, is shown in Figure 1-12.
+An example of the Roman baths at Baden-Baden, Germany is shown in FIGURE 1.13.
 The Romans used lead pipes to supply the homes of the affluent, who probably suffered from chronic lead poisoning.
-After the decline of their empire (possibly due, in part, to chronic lead poisoning), many of the hygiene-related contributions of the Romans were forgotten; for several centuries, the European world endured the abhorrent sanitary conditions of the medieval era, with its periodic outbreaks of epidemics of plague, cholera, and other pestilence.
+After the decline of their empire (possibly due, in part, to chronic lead poisoning), many of the hygienerelated contributions of the Romans were forgotten; for several centuries, the European world endured the abhorrent sanitary conditions of the medieval era, with its periodic outbreaks of epidemics of plague, cholera, and other pestilence. ۲